udibo/react-app/CONTRIBUTING.md

 # Contributing

-To contribute, create an issue or comment on an existing issue you would like to work on.
+To contribute, create an issue or comment on an existing issue that you would like to work on.
 All code contributions require test coverage and must pass formatting/lint checks before being approved and merged.

 ## Prerequisites